-Instead of subscribing directly to the podcast, you give Recast the address of the website or feed of the podcast and it will return you a unique, personalized feed.
-Simply subscribe to the Recast feed instead.
+Instead of subscribing directly to the podcast, you give Recast the address of the podcast's website or feed and it will return you a unique, personalized RSS feed that you can subscribe to in your podcast player.

 By default Recast will feed you a new episode of the podcast every five days - enough to slowly catch up with most weekly podcasts.
 At any time, you can change the frequency new episodes are released, or just release the next episode.

 Once you are subscribed to a Recast feed, every episode of the show will include a link to the settings page for that feed.

 Every Recast link that is generated is unique and hard to guess.
 Just keep your recast link private and everything will be fine!

 This bookmarklet will pass the address of the current address any page you are on to Recast.
 Use it to quickly and easily get a Recast link for a podcast you are interested in.

 Simply drag this button onto your bookmark bar: Recast This

 Recast can only send you episodes that are in the feed today.
 Most podcasts have a single feed that includes all the episodes since the start, but they don't have to.
 If a feed is not complete, Recast cannot send episodes that it doesn't know about.

 Recast does keep records for episodes it has seen that have since dropped off the original feed.
 If someone Recast the podcast before you, it's possible that Recast can give you access to older episodes that are not currently available.